Fr0st3h/Puffco-Voice-V2/README.md

 8. When the puffco is found, click y and then enter
 9. Once your puffco is connected, open up the alexa app on your phone and add a new 'Other' device, or you can ask alexa to discover devices
 10. Your puffco will be found as a light named whatever your puffco name is with (Puffco) at the end
-11. Once you finish adding the device, you're free to make some routines to control the puffco even more (Preheat profiles 1-4 mainly)
+11. Once you're finish adding the device, you're free to make some routines to control the puffco even more (Preheat profiles 1-4 mainly)